Fat bombs have never been more delicious than this cookie dough fat bomb recipe!

 Cream cheese fat bombs are a popular option because cream cheese is a delicious and shapely high fat food.
 Smooth and rich, cheesecake fat bombs have the same wonderful creaminess of regular cheesecake without the extra carbs!

 Try making keto cookie dough cream cheese fat bombs by swapping out the almond butter for cream cheese.
-Check out either recipe above to get the rations right!
+Check out either healthy desserts recipe above to get the rations right!

 Can I Add Strawberries?